girlscript/winter-of-contributing/Java/Generics/Generic_Fundamentals_and_Importance/Generics_Fundamentals_And_Importance.md

 # Generic Fundamentals and Importance

 Generics were introduced by JDK 5.
-Two major consequences of the feature were, first, it added a new syntatical element to the language.
+Two major consequences of the feature were, first, it added a new syntactical element to the language.
 Second, it changed many of the classes and methods in core API.

 ## What are Generics?

-Going by literal meaning, generics means parametrized types. they enable us to create classes, interfaces and methods in which can work in type-safe manner with various kinds of data.
-In short we can specify the type of data we are operating upon as a paremeter to a generic class, interface or method.
+Going by literal meaning, generics means parameterized types. they enable us to create classes, interfaces and methods in which can work in type-safe manner with various kinds of data.
+In short we can specify the type of data we are operating upon as a parameter to a generic class, interface or method.

 For example, consider the following program
 ```